-- a.1) Parent/guardian of record notification
+a.1) Parent/guardian of record notification

 Police Notification

 Recommendation of intervention /

 rehabilitation

 Up to a ten (10) days suspension

 Possible expulsion by Principal

+- a.2) Use of controlled substance and or/alcohol during school time or at school-sponsored functions

+- 1st offense.

 - a.2) Parent/guardian of record notification

 Police Notification

 Recommendation of intervention /

 rehabilitation

 Up to ten (10) school days

+suspension

 Possible expulsion by Principal

+- a.3) Possession/use of controlled substance and/or alcohol

+2nd offense any time during school enrollment.

-a.3 Parent/guardian of record
+- a.3) Parent/guardian of record notification

-notification

 Police Notification

 Up to ten (10) school days suspension

 Possible expulsion by Principal

+- a.4) Sale or distribution of controlled substances and/or alcohol

-a.4) Parent/guardian of record notification
+- a.4) Parent/guardian of record notification

+Police Notification

-Police Notification Up to ten (10) school days suspension (out-of-school) Possible expulsion by Principal
+Up to ten (10) school days suspension (out-of-school)

+Possible expulsion by Principal